ayushstha123/docker_1.0/README.md

 2. On docker file
 This is the most common way to bake environment variables directly into your Docker image.
 You use the ENV instruction in your Dockerfile.
 `ENV NODE_ENV=production`

+3. By giving the location of env file
+We can give the location of our env file in the lauch of a container that use the docker run command `docker run --env-file=fileName imageName`

+### to watch the history of your previous instances
+`docker container ls -a`